Telecominfraproject/oopt-gnpy/Excel_userguide.rst

 A template for the result of computation json file can be found here: `path_result_template.json <path_result_template.json>`_

-Important note: path_requests_run.py is not a dimensionning tool, it only computes path feasibility assuming full load with system parameters input in the service file.
-The network topology is created only once for the set of requests.
-As a result the transceiver element acts as a "logical starting/stopping point" for the spectral information propagation.
+Important note: path_requests_run.py is not a network dimensionning tool : each service does not reserve spectrum, or occupy ressources such as transponders.
+It only computes path feasibility assuming the spectrum (between defined frequencies) is loaded with "nb of channels" spaced by "spacing" values as specified in the system parameters input in the service file, each cannel having the same characteristics in terms of baudrate, format, ... as the service transponder.
+The transceiver element acts as a "logical starting/stopping point" for the spectral information propagation.
 At that point it is not meant to represent the capacity of add drop ports
 As a result transponder type is not part of the network info. it is related to the list of services requests.

+In a next step we plan to provide required features to enable dimensionning : alocation of ressources, counting channels, limitation of the number of channels, ...

 (in progress)